 The backbone of this course is the book ‘Finding Fertile Ground: Identifying Extraordinary Opportunities for New Ventures’ by Scott Shane.
 This is illustrated and elaborated upon in a number of journal articles, case studies and assignments.

 To a large extent, this is a self-study course with on line Blackboard tests to help studying.
 There will be some evening sessions also.
-They will be on Monday nights in the period November-January.
-Number and timing of the sessions will (also) depend on the number and preferences of participants.
-The first session will be on Monday November 29 starting 19.00 hrs.
-Exact location in Leiden is to be announced.
+They will be on Monday nights in the period September to November, 2011.
+The location will be in the LUMC.

 Other RBB Courses

-More information on our programme on Science & Research Based Business
+More information on our program on Science & Research Based Business.